bluegenes/2022-paper-protein-kmers/manuscript.md

 To increase sensitivity of alignment-free methods, modified k-mer approaches have been introduced, including spaced seeds /split k-mers, which accommodate polymorphic sites in highly similar genomes (CITE).
 For larger evolutionary distances, protein-based comparisons have long been the gold-standard approach for taxonomic and functional annotation, as protein sequence is more conserved than the underlying DNA sequence [@pubmed:2231712; @doi:10.1038/nmeth.3176].
 As microbial and viral genomes are gene-dense, [MinHash-based] alignment-free comparisons of translated protein sequence have been shown to increase sensitivity for taxonomic classification and genome discovery [@doi:10.1038/ncomms11257; @doi:10.1186/s13059-019-1841-x].
-Here, we demonstrate the utility of protein k-mer comparisons for phylogenomic reconstruction and taxonomic classification at larger evolutionary distances and across both gene-rich and [gene-sparse] sequences.
+Here, we demonstrate the utility of protein k-mer comparisons for phylogenomic reconstruction and taxonomic classification at larger evolutionary distances.
-We use Scaled Minhash subsampling to facilitate conducting these comparisons at scale [Irber et al., 2021; @https://dib-lab.github.io/2020-paper-sourmash-gather/].
+We use FracMinhash subsampling to facilitate conducting these comparisons at scale [@doi:10.1101/2022.01.11.475838].

-Scaled Minhash is a MinHash variant for selecting and hashing a set of representative k-mers from a sequence dataset [@https://dib-lab.github.io/2020-paper-sourmash-gather/].
-Unlike traditional MinHash, Scaled MinHash sketches scale with the size of the dataset, meaning each sketch is comprised of the chosen proportion of k-mers in the input dataset, rather than a chosen number of k-mers.
+FracMinHash is a MinHash variant for selecting and hashing a set of representative k-mers from a sequence dataset [@doi:10.1101/2022.01.11.475838].
+Unlike traditional MinHash, FracMinHash sketches scale with the size of the dataset, meaning each sketch is comprised of the chosen proportion of k-mers in the input dataset, rather than a chosen number of k-mers.
 Downsampling sequencing datasets in this way enables estimation of containment, which has been shown to permit more accurate estimation of genomic distance, particularly for genomes of very different lengths [@doi:10.1016/j.amc.2019.02.018; @doi:10.1186/s13059-019-1875-0].
 Streaming containment estimates have been shown to facilitate genome discovery and correlate with Mash Distance, a proxy for Average Nucleotide Identity (ANI) [@doi:10.1186/s13059-019-1841-x; @doi:10.1186/s13059-020-02159-0].